uw-dims/dims-tp/source/referenceddocs.rst

    source for all documents not available through normal Government stocking activities.

+..

++ "System Requirements and Concept of Operations for From Local to Gobal
+  Awareness: A Distributed Incident Management System (DIMS)"

 + MIL-STD-498, Military Standard Software Development and Documentation, AMSC No. N7069, Dec.
 1994.